sajtii/ra_cli/README.md

-# Sajti's CLI for RetroAchievements Rich Presence
+# Sajti's CLI for RetroAchievements Discord Rich Presence
 Another implementation of my previous project ([Sajti's RA Presence](https://github.com/sajtii/SRAP)), fully integrated into a CLI.
 In my opinion, this one is much better, and I think I have improved a lot while making it.

 ## Requirements